 You can download the JDO Learning Tools from the project page.

-1.2 What are the JDO Learning Tools?
+1.1.1 What is persistence?1.2 What are the JDO Learning Tools?

 1.2.2 Testing and exploration programs